schnidrig/openhab2-rollershutters/Readme.md

     - { azimuth: 240, elevation: 60}
     - { azimuth: 280, elevation: 30}

+- Alternatively, a line may also be described by a point and an angle:

+    - { azimuth: 280, elevation: 60, angle: 35}

 - The last azimuth defines the end of the last section: